ciniml/WireGuard-ESP32-Arduino/README.md

 # More Information

 WireGuard&reg; was created and developed by Jason A. Donenfeld.
+"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.
 See https://www.wireguard.com/ for more information

 This project is not approved, sponsored or affiliated with WireGuard or with the community.